Policies for Distance Education Courses Carrying Undergraduate Credit Offered by Northern Illinois University

 All online courses carrying undergraduate credit must be assigned an official instructor of record.

-Online undergraduate courses will be assigned to an academic term for purposes of drop/add, withdrawal, refund policies, etc.
+Undergraduate distance education courses need not conform to the standard calendar defined in the Schedule of Classes.
+However, they will be assigned to an academic term for purposes of drop/add, withdrawal, refund policies, etc.

-PERIODIC REVIEW: These Guidelines shall be reviewed every five years by the Academic Policy Committee of the University Council.
+PERIODIC REVIEW: These Policies shall be reviewed every five years by the Academic Policy Committee of the University Council.